Start planning your New Orleans adventure. View hotels.

 What to eat in New Orleans

-If you meet any locals, they’re likely going to want to talk to you about food.
+If you meet any locals, they’re likely going to talk to you about food.
 Most restaurants here, especially downtown, will feature the Creole and Cajun cuisine that the city is famous for.
 Gumbo, jambalaya, po’boys and turtle soup are widely available, and locals will have strong opinions about where to get the best versions.

 New Orleanians also love to drink, so it’s no surprise that several cocktails were invented here.
 There’s a rye whiskey cocktail called the Sazerac that you should drink in the Sazerac Bar at Roosevelt New Orleans, A Waldorf Astoria Hotel, or ask for a Ramos gin fizz or a grasshopper.
 There’s a citywide festival in July called Tales of the Cocktail and year-round you can visit the Sazerac House, a multi-level, multimedia celebration of the city’s official spirit.